Vietnamese community in Paris

 Paris is home to the oldest Overseas Vietnamese community in the Western world and is also one of the largest outside Vietnam.
 There are an estimated 70,000 people of Vietnamese descent within the city limits of Paris as of 2018, with the greater Île-de-France area home to another estimated 100,000.
-Both figures make the Paris metropolitan area host to one of the greatest concentrations of Vietnamese outside Vietnam, if not the largest.
-They contains Vietnamese born- people that living in Paris (France) or French born-citizens of partially or full Vietnamese descent.
+Both figures make the Paris metropolitan area host to one of the greatest concentrations of Vietnamese outside Vietnam.

 In periods before 1975 several Vietnamese arrived in Paris, including intellectuals, those who worked as civil servants in colonial times, and those who came to Paris to study and did not return home.
 Ethnic Vietnamese arriving after 1975 became a part of an ethnic network established by those that came before them.
 Many Vietnamese achieved proficiency in the medical, scientific, and computer science fields.

 History

 The first Vietnamese settlers to France consisted of diplomats and officials of the Nguyễn dynasty following the establishment of political relations between Vietnam and France in the latter half of the 18th century.
 Following the colonization of Vietnam by France in 1862, Paris became a destination for Vietnamese students to study at the city's numerous educational institutions, as well as intellectuals and artists.
 Returners to Vietnam among this group of migrants would play significant roles in shaping Vietnam's political and social scene during the colonial era and up until the end of the Vietnam War.

 During World War I, roughly 50,000 Vietnamese were recruited as soldiers or workers by France to help with the war effort in the ruling country.
 Following the conflict, a large number of these migrants opted to stay in France, with a majority settling in Paris and working as factory laborers or in service jobs.
 The presence of this group formed the first significant Asian community in Paris and France.
 A 1927 estimate counted about 3,000 Vietnamese in Paris, with a majority of students from southern Vietnam (Cochinchina) and a majority of workers from northern Vietnam (Tonkin).